asaidimu/go-store/docs/usage/integration-guide.md

 )

 func main() {
-	// Create a new in-memory store instance s := store.NewStore()
+	// Initialize a new store instance
+	s := store.NewStore()
-	// Defer the Close() call to ensure resources are released when main exits defer s.Close()
+	// Defer the Close method call to ensure resources are released
+	// when the main function exits.
+	defer s.Close()

-	fmt.Println("Store is initialized and ready for operations.")
+	fmt.Println("Store initialized and ready for use.")

-	// Your application logic here, interacting with 's' }
+	// ... perform store operations here ...
+}
 ```

 ## Common Integration Pitfalls

-- **Issue**: Operations on a closed store
+- **Issue**: Forgetting to call `store.Close()`
-  - **Solution**: Once `s.Close()` is called, the store cannot be reused.
-Ensure `Close()` is called only when the store is no longer needed, typically at application shutdown.
+  - **Solution**: Always use `defer s.Close()` immediately after `s := store.NewStore()` to ensure resources are released and to aid garbage collection, especially in long-running applications.

+- **Issue**: Modifying `DocumentResult.Data` directly affects the stored document.
+  - **Solution**: `DocumentResult.Data` is a deep copy.
+Modifying it will NOT affect the internal state of the document in the store.
+To update a document, you must call `s.Update(id, newDocumentData)`.

-- **Issue**: Data loss on application exit
+- **Issue**: Expecting data persistence across application restarts.
-  - **Solution**: `go-store` is an in-memory database and does not persist data to disk.
-For persistence, implement an external serialization/deserialization layer or use it as a caching mechanism.
+  - **Solution**: `go-store` is an in-memory database.
+All data is lost when the application exits.
+For persistence, you need to implement external serialization/deserialization or use a persistent storage layer.

-- **Issue**: Attempting to create an index that already exists
-  - **Solution**: The `CreateIndex` method will return `ErrIndexExists` if an index with the same name already exists.
-Handle this error or `DropIndex` the existing index first if redefinition is intended.

-- **Issue**: Not handling errors from API calls
-  - **Solution**: All operations that can fail return an `error`.
-Always check the error return value and handle specific `go-store` errors (e.g., `ErrDocumentNotFound`, `ErrIndexNotFound`) appropriately.

 ## Lifecycle Dependencies

-`go-store`'s components are managed by the `Store` instance. `NewStore()` must be called first to initialize the core data structures and internal mechanisms.
-All operations (Insert, Update, Delete, Get, CreateIndex, DropIndex, Lookup, Stream) require an active `Store` instance. `Close()` should be called as the final step in the store's lifecycle to release resources and prevent memory leaks, making the `Store` instance unusable afterwards.
-There are no explicit initialization dependencies on external application frameworks, just the Go runtime.
+The `Store` instance should be initialized once at the application's startup phase (e.g., in `main` or a dedicated initialization function).
+Its `Close()` method should be called during the application's graceful shutdown procedure to release all allocated memory and resources.
+Operations performed on a `closed` store will result in `ErrStoreClosed`.

 ---
-*Generated using Gemini AI on 7/9/2025, 11:33:48 PM.
+*Generated using Gemini AI on 7/10/2025, 1:23:49 PM.
 Review and refine as needed.*